𝐁𝐢𝐛𝐥𝐢𝐜𝐚𝐥 𝐋𝐚𝐰 𝐏𝐞𝐫𝐦𝐢𝐭𝐬 𝐑𝐚𝐩𝐞 𝐨𝐟 𝐅𝐞𝐦𝐚𝐥𝐞 𝐂𝐚𝐩𝐭𝐢𝐯𝐞𝐬

 In the matter of Moses’ war victory over the Midianites, God had previously commanded him to build an army and defeat the enemy.
-After successful completion of this task, his army takes thousands of war prisoners.
+After the successful completion of this task, his army takes thousands of war prisoners.

 Moses then orders his army to kill the remaining men, boys, and women who have already slept with a man, “but all the women children, that have not known a man by lying with him, keep alive for yourselves” [ Numbers 31:17-18].
-If taking a human war trophy based solely on the prisoner’s gender and sexual status aren’t implied permission to commit rape, I honestly don’t know what is… 36
+If taking a human war trophy based solely on the prisoner’s gender and sexual status isn’t implied permission to commit rape, I honestly don’t know what is… 36

 𝐓𝐡𝐞𝐨𝐝𝐨𝐫𝐞 𝐍𝐚𝐝𝐞𝐥𝐬𝐨𝐧 𝐜𝐨𝐦𝐦𝐞𝐧𝐭𝐬: